The People's Independent Party: Policies

 The main focus of the PIP has been re-writing the council's local plan to reduce construction and prioritise the development of brownfield sites.
 Other policies include freezing council tax, introducing a Community Infrastructure Levy, changing the election cycle to every four years, and spending £1.5 million to rejuvenate council owned buildings.
+The Conservative government in 2024 labelled Castle Point under PIP as a "consistent under-performance" area for house building.

 Previously, the party campaigned on expanding activities for young people, and pushing for consultation on street lights being turned back on between 1 a.m. and 5 a.m..
+In July 2025, the party proposed increasing the area covered by a Public Spaces Protection Order to reduce vehicle-related anti-social behaviour, and the following month agreed to keep streetlights on overnight following a consultation.
+The party opposed the local government reorganisation planned for 2027, which will abolish Castle Point council.